zhenrong-wang/hpc-now/CONTRIBUTING.md

 # 4. Discussions

 We believe that **discussions generate great ideas**.
 Therefore, please feel free to interact with others in the discussion pages published in this repo.

+# 5. Dos and Don'ts

+- **Focus**: When contributing to this project, please focus on HPC-NOW itself.
+Unreleated issues or topics are not supposed to appear here.
+- **Inclusive**: Let's work together to keep offensive interactions or attitudes out of this community.
+- **Respect**: Value our own efforts, and respect others' participation.